-Evidence Based Treatment is Crucial for Successful Treatment
+Evidence-Based Treatment is Crucial for Successful Treatment

 Psychology Today says, “The logic of evidence-based reforms is relatively straightforward.
 In virtually every professional field (including medicine, where contemporary evidence-based reforms originated), a research-to-practice gap exists in which some practices shown to be effective by scientific research are seldom used in applied settings, but some commonly implemented practices are not empirically validated and may be ineffective or even harmful.
 Because scientific research—especially when synthesized across multiple, high-quality, experimental studies—is generally recognized as the most valid source of evidence for determining what works, prioritizing such evidence-based practices over relatively ineffective approaches should result in increased learner outcomes.
 However, despite the promise of evidence-based reforms, the devil of realizing that potential lies in the details.”

-Examples of Evidence Based Treatment Options
+Examples of Evidence-Based Treatment Options

-“Addiction is a brain disease, and is defined as a chronically relapsing disorder of compulsive drug use.
+“Addiction is a brain disease and is defined as a chronically relapsing disorder of compulsive drug use.
 Advances in our understanding of the neurobiology of addiction have given substantial support to the disease basis for addiction.
 Changes in specific neuronal and neurochemical circuits have been identified that correspond to different components of the addiction cycle.
-Perhaps more importantly, these changes are long lasting and in some cases can be permanent.
+Perhaps more importantly, these changes are long-lasting and in some cases can be permanent.
 One goal of medications development for addiction is to reverse or compensate for such pathological effects.”
 (Nat Rev Drug Discov.
 2009 Jun; 8(6): 500–515.)
 Again, NIDA separates pharmacotherapies and behavioral therapy.
 Like the quote states, drug therapies (pharmacotherapies) work to help balance neurons and chemical connections in the brain that have been damaged by drug abuse.
-Here are how drug therapies help different kind of addictions:
+Here are how drug therapies help a different kind of addictions: